Microsoft/azure-docs.pt-pt/articles/batch/quick-run-python.md

 ---
-title: Início Rápido do Azure - Executar Tarefa do Batch - Python
+title: 'Início rápido: executar um trabalho do lote do Azure – API do Python'
 description: Execute rapidamente uma tarefa do Batch com a biblioteca de clientes do Batch Python.
 services: batch
 author: laurenhughes